Home โ†’ Printer Fixes

 Fix 4: Remove and Re-add the Printer (Windows)

 Go to Settings โ†’ Bluetooth & devices โ†’ Printers & scanners.
 Click your printer โ†’ Remove device.
-Once removed, click Add device and let Windows find your printer again.
-This resets the printer connection completely and resolves most persistent offline errors.
+Once removed, click Add device and let Windows search for your printer.
+Click Add device next to your printer when it appears.
+Windows reinstalls the driver and creates a fresh connection.
+This resets the printer connection completely and resolves most persistent offline errors that Fix 1 and Fix 2 do not solve.

 Fix 5: Mac Offline Fix

 On Mac go to System Settings โ†’ Printers & Scanners.
 Right-click your printer and select Reset printing system.
-This removes all printers and resets the print system โ€” then re-add your printer.
-Alternatively, click your printer โ†’ Options & Supplies โ†’ Utility โ†’ Open Printer Utility โ†’ Reset and check the printer status.
+This removes all printers and resets the print system โ€” then re-add your printer by clicking + and selecting it from the list.
+Mac downloads the latest driver automatically.
+This is the most thorough Mac fix and resolves virtually all persistent offline errors.

 Fix 6: Update or Reinstall Drivers

-Outdated or corrupted drivers cause persistent offline issues.
-Visit your printer manufacturer's website (hp.com/support, support.canon.com, epson.com/support, support.brother.com), search for your exact model, download the latest full driver package, uninstall your existing driver first via Control Panel โ†’ Programs โ†’ Uninstall a Program, then install the fresh download.
+Outdated or corrupted drivers cause persistent offline issues, particularly after Windows updates.
+Visit your printer manufacturer's website, search for your exact model, and download the latest full driver package.
+Uninstall existing drivers first via Control Panel โ†’ Programs โ†’ Uninstall a Program, restart, then install the fresh download.
+See our complete printer driver installation guide for detailed steps for every brand.

 Fix 7: Assign a Static IP to Your Printer